chrisdavidson/manpages/README.md

 5. Syntax error on end of sentence and no new line.
 6. Tab escape sequences identified
 7. Useless macro .Tn
+8. Useless macro .Ud
+9. Invalid paragraph macro PP after SS
-8. Whitespaces at end of line
+10. Whitespaces at end of line
+11. Check for no authors

 # Background on anomaly detection